-- h Approximately 20 messages are displayed at a time.
+- Approximately 20 messages are displayed at a time.
 The actual number displayed is determined by the type of terminal being used, and the set screen option in your .mailrc file.
-If you enter the h subcommand again, the same range of messages is displayed. - h 21 Message 21 and subsequent messages, up to and including message 40 (if you have that number of messages in your mailbox), are displayed.
-Continue entering the h subcommand with the subsequent message number until all messages have been displayed. - To return to the first group of 20 messages, enter any number within the range h 1 of 1-20.
+If you type the h subcommand again, the same range of messages is displayed. - Message 21 and subsequent messages, up to and including message 40 (if you have that number of h 21 messages in your mailbox), are displayed.
+Continue typing the h subcommand with the subsequent message number until all messages have been displayed. - h 1 To return to the first group of 20 messages, type any number within the range of 1-20.